wp-plugins/woocommerce-paynl-payment-methods/readme.txt

 * ClickandBuy
 * Mybank

-For the registration form, visit the registration page (in Dutch): [www.pay.nl/registreren](http://www.pay.nl/registreren)<br>
-For more information about the payment rates go to [www.pay.nl/tarieven](htp://www.pay.nl/tarieven)<br>
-For more information about the payment solution packages, just visit [www.pay.nl/pakketten](http://www.pay.nl/pakketten)
+For the registration form, visit the registration page (in Dutch): [www.pay.nl/registreren](http://www.pay.nl/registreren) For more information about the payment rates go to [www.pay.nl/tarieven](htp://www.pay.nl/tarieven) For more information about the payment solution packages, just visit [www.pay.nl/pakketten](http://www.pay.nl/pakketten)

+You can download the manual for this plugin (in Dutch) [here](http://www.pay.nl/plugin/woocommerce/pdf)

 For any further questions please send an email to support@pay.nl

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes in short how to install the plugin and get it working.
+If you need more help, you can download the manual [here](http://www.pay.nl/plugin/woocommerce/pdf) or send an email to [support@pay.nl](mailto:support@pay.nl)

 1. Install the plugin via Plugins -> new plugin
 2. Activate the plugin through the 'Plugins' menu in WordPress, the name of this plugin is: Woocommerce Pay.nl Payment Methods